aiidateam/aiida-tutorials/docs/sections/running_processes/errors.md

 For the `structure` you can download the following {download}`silicon crystal<include/data/Si.cif>` and import it into your database.
 If you have already done so previously (as it is used in other tutorial sections), you may want to use that pre-existing node instead of saving a new node with repeated information.
-To do so you may search for its PK by running `verdi data structure list` and then use the function `load_node()` to retrieve it.
+To do so you may search for its PK by running `verdi data core.structure list` and then use the function `load_node()` to retrieve it.

 For the `pseudos` (or [pseudopotentials](https://en.wikipedia.org/wiki/Pseudopotential)), you can use the `SSSP/1.1/PBE/efficiency` family of the `aiida-pseudo` package.
 If you already have it installed, it is enough to use the `load_group()` function and then the `get_pseudos()` method of the loaded pseudo group.